Bobbalong/Mobile-Robot-Arm/README.md

 Awareness- Install camera and ultrasonic sensors to gain an awareness of area surrounding Mr. A.

 GUI- Requirents: Buttons to toggle each motor or system on/off.
-A window for serial feedback from Arduino,
+A window for serial feedback from Arduino, and a method to send serial data back.
+A viewing window for the camera feed.